 Over the past three years, I’ve researched, photographed and written extensively about the Demachi Masugata Shōtengai (出町桝形商店街) in Kyoto and its fictional alter ego, the Usagiyama Shōtengai from Kyoto Animation series Tamako Market and film Tamako Love Story.
 I’ve used the real shopping arcade to explain urbanism and machizukuri (街づくり town making) concepts, and show the community enriching value of what has become a disappearing way of life.
 I’ve reviewed the animated works, which use Masugata as the model for their background art, to show how Japanese animation can emphasize the fine details and vibrant environment of urban commons in Japan.
-I’ve dug deep into anime fans’ seichijunrei (聖地巡礼 holy land pilgrimage) and butaitanbou (舞台探訪 scene hunting) behavior resulting from Tamako Market to explain contents tourism (コンテンツツーリズム) or pop culture tourism broadly.
+I’ve dug deep into anime fans’ seichijunrei (聖地巡礼 sacred site pilgrimage) and butaitanbou (舞台探訪 scene hunting) behavior resulting from Tamako Market to explain contents tourism (コンテンツツーリズム) or pop culture tourism broadly.
 I’ve made many new friends in the process of all that.

 I generally agree that it’s good to stop and move on when you’re ahead, to not belabor the point.
 I try to keep blog articles fresh by not covering the same place more than once or twice.
 I’ve gone well past that with Masugata related matters and I do think I’ve said plenty about the history of the arcade and its relationship with the animated works.
 Yet, I keep coming back.
 I’ll always remember fondly the days of the original TV broadcast and the festival-like buzz in the arcade for the subsequent year or so, but that’s not why I continue to return.
 As Tamako fades in my memory, I’ve come to appreciate Masugata on its own terms.
 The arcade and the neighborhood surrounding it in Demachi are a great little corner of the world, the kind of place I think I would want to live, were I a Kyoto resident.
 I’m now on a name basis with several people who either run the shōtengai or are involved in the Demachi community in some way.
 After welcoming the fan community warmly, while still holding strong to its roots, the shopping street emerges from its first 50 years as an organized entity with a renewed outlook, led by both longtime arcade institutions and young community members reviving Japan’s machizukuri tradition.
 They are engaged and have many ideas about what should become of Masugata and Demachi as the arcade enters its next half century.
 I thought my story about Masugata had mostly come to a conclusion, though it now seems as if I was only getting started.